sylver86/sylver86/README.md

 - 💼 Certifications: I hold numerous IT certifications that demonstrate my expertise in various aspects of the field.

 - 📫 How to reach me: https://www.linkedin.com/in/genxdata58296/

+- This is the link to my portfolio projects dedicated to Machine Learning, Deep Learning, and Data Engineering : https://github.com/sylver86?tab=repositories